bigbridge-nl/product-import/doc/xml-import.md

 Example:

-    bin/magento bigbridge:product:import --dry-run --auto-create-option="color" --auto-create-option="manufacturer" vendor/bigbridge/product-import/doc/example/some-products.xml
+    bin/magento bigbridge:product:import vendor/bigbridge/product-import/doc/example/some-products.xml

 All options are listed with --help

     bin/magento bigbridge:product:import --help

-## XML specification
+## Examples

-See doc/example/some-products.xml for an example of the elements used.
+See doc/example for some examples of import files.

+## Remarks

-Booleans are specified as 0 or 1.
+Booleans should be entered as 0 or 1.

 ## Remove an attribute value